Software Migration

 Each migration project is unique.
 The pecBOX (pro et con – Toolbox for Software Migration) developed by us adapts migration tools and technologies quickly, flexibly and cost-effectively to individual customer needs.

-THE PROCESS OF A MIGRATION PROJECT
+OUR PROCESS OF A MIGRATION PROJECT

-• Detailed compilation of the legacy system to be migrated including its application statistics.
+• detailed compilation of the legacy system to be migrated, including its application statistics

-• Refactoring: In the course of numerous migration projects, we have developed a comprehensive tool, which allows the automatic refactoring of Java code after a migration.
+• refactoring: in the course of numerous migration projects, we have developed a comprehensive tool, which allows the automatic refactoring of Java code after a migration.
 This means that, even years after a completed project, you are able to react flexibly to new requirements.

 DOWNLOADS